mansoorameen/date-range-picker/README.md

 A fully custim built calendar with feature choose and pick date ranges built using React and TypeScript

--Pick a date range from the calendar
+Pick a date range from the calendar

--Weekends are disabled and cannot be picked to choose date range -Higlight the selected date range, excluding weekends
+Weekends are disabled and cannot be picked to choose date range

+Higlight the selected date range, excluding weekends

+Predefined date ranges- Lat 7/30 days, this month and last month